clarkjohnm/water-collection-service/README.md

 * The service will drop requests from the same station id within 5 seconds if not valid

 ## Availability Considerations:
 * The service will be available 99.999% of the time.
-This translates to ~30 seconds per year.
+This translates to ~30 seconds of downtime per year.

 ## Maintainability Considerations:
 * The resource will be versioned by a URL path attribute.